About Jay

 March, Jay joined Trilogy AOC for the production of

-Bumpy Johnson: Harlem.
-This lead to a return performance with
+Bumpy Johnson: Harlem, which lead to a return performance with

 the company for their production of Papa Doc by composer Dorothy

-Other musical theater works Jay has performed are La Farranucci creating the role of Richard at the BMS Playhouse and as the Inkeeper/Governor in Man of La Mancha with Cedar Rapids Opera.
+Other musical theater works Jay has performed are La Farranucci creating the role of Richard at the BMS Playhouse and as the Inkeeper/Governor in Man of La Mancha with Cedar Rapids Opera, Enoch Snow in Carousel, Man 2 in Closer Than Ever, and Harry the Horse in Guys n Dolls with Act 1 Productions in Phoenix, AZ.
+Jay was also in the Arizona premiere of Parade with TheaterWorks.

 Breaking into the film world, Jay worked as an extra in the Spanish language short film Sin Fondo with Ripple Effect Artists, which premiered at The Alamo Drafthouse in Brooklyn, NY.
 Jay played the Inkeeper in a film version of Sirota's award winning Frankenstein with Write Act Repertory and portrayed the role of Duc du Durfort in Whitney George’s Julie with CamarataWorks.